 - Embroidery foot: use when embroidering designs

-The great thing about this sewing and embroidery machine is that you can purchase compatible presser feet separately.
-So no need to discount this machine if the presser foot you’re wanting is not included!
+One great thing about this machine is that you can purchase more compatible presser feet separately!

 240 Stitches?! – What Are They?